crystal-lang/crystal-book/docs/tutorials/basics/50_control_flow.md

 ```

 This example could've easily be written without `next` by placing the `puts` expression in a conditional instead.
-The value of `next` becomes apparent when there are many more expressions in the method body to be skipped.
+The worth of `next` becomes apparent when there are many more expressions in the method body to be skipped.

 Loop conditions can be difficult to calculate, for example because they require multiple steps or depend on input that needs to be determined.
 In such situations, it's not very practical to write all the logic in the loop condition.